 Official Statements from ASU Law:

-Statements on Black Lives Matter - from Dean Douglas Sylvester and the John P. Morris Black Law Students Association (BLSA)
+Statements on Black Lives Matter - from former Dean Douglas Sylvester and the John P. Morris Black Law Students Association (BLSA)

 Policing: Race and Reform - Statement from the Academy for Justice